Home

 That's all there is to it.
 You'll often want to throw four or five pots to get the perfect set of three ceramic mixing bowls.
 The extras can be discarded or used as individual pasta bowls.

 See the section on painting clay pots with glaze and also check out the section about firing pottery for help finishing your pots.
-I hope you enjoyed this lesson and Happy Potting.

 Return From Ceramic Mixing Bowls